Christopher Evans (businessman): Personal life

-Evans resides in the Cotswolds, and was listed in the Sunday Times Rich List 2020 in 583rd place with an estimated fortune of £208 million.
-He has a wife and four grown children.
+Evans lives in the Cotswolds, and was listed in the Sunday Times Rich List 2020 in 583rd place with an estimated fortune of £208 million.
+He has a wife and four adult children.

 Philanthropy

-In 2018, Evans launched the Evamore project, a musical collaboration inspired from the letters of First World War soldiers.
+In 2018, Evans launched the Evamore project, a musical collaboration inspired by the letters of First World War soldiers.

 The first release from the project, "One More Yard", was written by Evans and published in November 2018 to mark the centenary of Armistice Day.
-Sinead O’Connor sang lead vocals on the track, with supporting vocals by Imelda May.
-Guitar was played by Ronnie Wood, with Nick Mason playing on drums, whilst instrumentation was provided by Brian Eno and spoken word excerpts recorded by actor Cillian Murphy.
+Sinéad O'Connor sang lead vocals on the track, with supporting vocals by Imelda May.
+Guitar was played by Ronnie Wood, with Nick Mason playing on drums, while instrumentation was provided by Brian Eno and spoken word excerpts recorded by actor Cillian Murphy.

 Proceeds from Evamore were donated to The Cancer Awareness Trust, a charity founded by Evans which aims to build ‘useful, reliable and easily understood information’ for use by individuals who have been diagnosed with cancer.

 Evans founded The UK Stem Cell Foundation in 2005, a charity focused on funding stem cell research.